 Like I said, the easy “cheater version”, is simply to purchase pre-made Laksa Paste in a jar.
 I like this brand!

-Or if you want to make the laksa paste from scratch – it’s actually not hard and has no preservatives or msg.
+Or if you want to make the laksa paste from scratch – it’s actually not that hard and has no preservatives or msg.

-Finely chop galangal root, turmeric root and lemongrass.
+Be sure to finely chop galangal root, turmeric root and lemongrass.

 If you can’t find fresh turmeric, ground is fine.